AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 - **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
 - **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application.
   <!-- textlint-disable -->
-- **app/manifest.json.artpec8** - Defines the application and its configuration when building for DLPU with TensorFlow Lite.
+- **app/manifest.json.artpec8** - Defines the application and its configuration when building for artpec8 DLPU with TensorFlow Lite.
+- **app/manifest.json.artpec9** - Defines the application and its configuration when building for artpec9 DLPU with TensorFlow Lite.
   <!-- textlint-enable -->
 - **app/manifest.json.cpu** - Defines the application and its configuration when building for CPU with TensorFlow Lite.
 - **app/manifest.json.cv25** - Defines the application and its configuration when building chip and model for cv25 DLPU.